 Outside of this DIY dog treat recipe, you can easily introduce pumpkin to your dog’s diet by adding our organic pumpkin powder to their meals: simply sprinkle our powder on top of their food or mix with water to create a pumpkin puree.
 While canned pumpkin can be added to your pup’s food, it contains a high concentration of water (often 90-95%), which yields less of this nutritious fruit’s benefits.
 Consequently, one 15 ounce can/cup pumpkin puree is equivalent to approximately 2 tablespoons of our organic pumpkin powder.
 Be sure never to use pumpkin pie filling, which typically contains spices, added sugars, preservatives, and sugar substitutes like xylitol, which is deadly to dogs.

 For this Pupkin Spice Latte, you will need to use our organic pumpkin powder (as opposed to canned pumpkin because the pureed pumpkin is thick and slightly grainy) to achieve a smooth, latte-like consistency similar to the drink you’d pick up from Starbucks.
-To create this delicious and gluten-free pumpkin dog treat recipe, I used warm water and a small quantity of heated milk (microwaved for 60 seconds).
+To create this delicious and gluten-free pumpkin dog treat recipe, I used warm water and a small quantity of heated milk (microwaved for 60 seconds) to top it off.
 According to the AKC, milk is safe for dogs in small quantities.
 Since all dogs are different, try giving them a small amount (less than an ounce) to start.
-If your dog has a known dairy allergy, simply substitute water for an alternative tasty treat.
-We also added a small amount of ground cinnamon (okay for dogs to consume in small quantities), and topped it off with warm, frothy milk and a sprinkle of pumpkin powder.
-I mixed the puppy latte in a short glass teapot/pitcher (a small mixing bowl works too) with a handheld, electric frother like this one from Amazon.
+If your dog has a known dairy allergy, simply skip or substitute.
+Lastly, I topped it off with a sprinkle of pumpkin powder.
+I mixed the puppy latte in a short cup (a small mixing bowl works too) with a handheld, electric frother like this one from Amazon.
 I also used the handheld frother to froth the topper milk.
 If you prefer, you could top the puppuccino with whipped cream (be sure it does not contain xylitol, which is toxic to dogs) and even add a dog biscuit or dog bone.